atoav/bender-job/README.md

 # job

-blender-job is a rust library, that serializes and deserializes jobs from `data.json` files.
+bender-job is a rust library, that serializes and deserializes jobs from `data.json` files.
 The deserialization yields a Job struct.

 The libary is implemented with a extensive amount of tests to make